 First, marriage is not a foolproof solution to a man’s passions.
 We know this because of how much adultery and how much pornography use there is among married men.
 So, if marriage is not an option for you — heterosexual or homosexual — you are not being denied the solution to your passions.
 Marriage is not the solution.

 You Were Washed

-Here is the other thing to remember.
-Paul explicitly addresses men who have same sex attraction and how they are to manage their passions.
-And it is found in the chapter before chapter seven, not chapter seven.
-And we often read it just to establish that homosexual behavior is sin and we fail to see the glory of a help that is the text.
-So let me read 1 Corinthians 6:9–10.
-Do you not know that the righteous will not inherit the kingdom of God?
-Do not be deceived, neither sexually immoral, fornication, nor idolaters, probably greed or covetousness, nor adulterers, nor men who practice homosexuality, nor thieves, nor greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.
-In other words, if you say I am a greedy person and that is the way I was born and I will embrace greediness as a good thing, you will perish.
-So don’t think that any particular sin is being picked on here.
-These are sins which, if you love them, cherish them, pursue them, live in them, they will destroy you, not just homosexuality or fornication.
+Here is the other thing to remember: Paul explicitly addresses men who have same-sex attractions and how they are to manage their passions.
+That is found in chapter 6.
+We often read it just to establish that homosexual behavior is sin, and we fail to see the glory of a help that is in this text.
+So, let me read 1 Corinthians 6:9–10: “Do you not know that the unrighteous will not inherit the kingdom of God?
+Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.”
+In other words, if you say, “I am a greedy person and that is the way I was born, and I will embrace greediness as a good thing,” you will perish.
+Don’t think that any particular sin is being picked on here.
+These are sins which, if you love them, cherish them, pursue them, live in them, they will destroy you — not just homosexuality or fornication.